 My cynical and rather depressing weekend brought to mind a famous law that is somewhat like Murphy’s Law.
 It is called Sayre’s Law.
 The version of Sayre’s Law stated below (with a bracketed item of my own included within it) is my favorite version, which is always accompanied in my mind with a choral item to underline it:

-“Academic politics [in anthropology and archaeology] is the most vicious and bitter form of politics because the stakes are so low.”
+Academic politics [in anthropology and archaeology] is the most vicious and bitter form of politics because the stakes are so low.

 The key question in my mind has always been: “Why is it this way?”
 Is it because stress levels are high and the stakes really are so low?
 Do American anthropology and archaeology naturally attract curmudgeonly people who find it hard to get along with other people?
 Is there something about anthropology and archaeology that just naturally brings out the worst in people?
-Is it because working conditions are so bad and resources are so small that people become overly competitive and territorial—and end up devouring each other?
+Is it because salaries and working conditions are so bad and resources are so limited that people become overly competitive and territorial—and end up devouring each other?
 Do anthropology and archaeology people tend to have hypersensitive personalities?
 Are most anthropologists and archaeologists Godless idolaters with small hearts and little conventional moral fiber?
-During my years at The University of Tennessee (Knoxville), I knew only one archaeology graduate student who ever darkened the door of a church with their shadow.
+During my years at The University of Tennessee (Knoxville), I knew only one archaeology graduate student who regularly darkened the door of a church with their shadow.
 You know: “Do unto others as you would have them do unto you.”
 Maybe that outsider I mentioned earlier was right?

 I am out of hypotheses, so I will ask you?
 What is the damned deal with anthropologists and archaeologists: their coldness, their social distance, their irritability, their personal conceit, their selfishness, their intense territoriality, their uncommunicativeness, their uncooperativeness, their pettiness, their temperamental natures, their viciousness, their inability to get along with others, their inability to offer apologies or accept them, their heartless behaviors, their poor treatment of women, and their tendency to hold grudges that last for decades?
-And yes, being caught up in archaeology and anthropology, I too have sometimes been that way myself—but I also know that it was just plain wrong for me to be that way.
+And yes, being caught up in archaeology and anthropology, I too have sometimes been that way myself——but I also know that it was just plain wrong for me to be that way.

-I know ahead of time that no one will respond to this post.
+I know ahead of time that no one will respond to this blog article.
 Why?
-Most rank and file people in American anthropology and archaeology would be too frightened to respond with anything approaching honesty because they know that what I have said above is true—and they would suffer the consequences in lost jobs, not being hired for jobs, loss of grant funding, loss of promotions, etc. But I still have to ask the question.
+Most rank and file people in American anthropology and archaeology would be too frightened to respond with anything approaching honesty because they know that what I have said above is true.
+They would suffer the consequences in lost jobs, not being hired for jobs, loss of grant funding, loss of promotions, etc. But I still have to ask the question.
 If there is almost none of this sort of behavior in environmental science where I work, in engineering (I work regularly with engineers), and some other fields and professions where I have worked, why must it be like this in anthropology and archaeology?
-Why do anthropologists and archaeologists choose to create, live, and work under a cloud of fear—and why do they tolerate its existence?
+Why do anthropologists and archaeologists choose to create, live, and work under a cloud of fear——and why do they tolerate its existence?
 Any really smart person like John Adams, Samuel Adams, or John Hancock would kick it in the ass and get rid of the oppression because that is no way for any human being to live or work day-in and day-out.